indomie-soto/SJ-Guide-Indonesian/DMW - Core Progression Guide.md

 	- Data (DA) is unaffected by a Vaccine (VA); DA beats VA
 	- Outside of the Attribute trifecta is Unknown (Un) and No Attribute (No).
 Unknown beats everything while No Attribute is weak to everything
 - Having Attribute Advantage increases your damage by 50%, enemy auto attacks deal 20% less damage, and you gain damage from the 'Basic Attribute' stat on gear.
 Without Advantage, your damage is in neutral and you do not gain the damage boost from the "Basic Attribute" stat.
-- Elemental Advantage, which a slightly damage increase, isn't so significant that it should be focused on.
+- Elemental Advantage, while a slight damage increase, isn't so significant that it should be focused on.
 - You can also increase the experience of both the Attribute and Element (The empty bar underneath the Attribute and Element in the Digimon stat window) for that particular evolution of your digimon via a task based on the Attribute:
 	- No: It cannot be raised.
 	- Un: Kill any digimon.
 The Attribute EXP is automatically 100%, but the Element EXP still has to be raised.